zhoube/zhoube/README.md

 ![image](https://user-images.githubusercontent.com/47862816/227981610-ccb9badf-e47b-405d-bac8-374aa76c63a9.png)

-### Languages that I am familair with: Java, Python, JavaScript, TypeScript, R, Angular, React, MySQL, MariaDB.
+### Languages and Technologies that I am familiar with: Java, Python, JavaScript, TypeScript, R, Angular, React and MySQL.

 <!--
 **zhoube/zhoube** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.